-- While tile saws and masonry saws look similar, they are designed for different uses.
+While tile and masonry saws look similar, they are designed for different uses.
 Wet tile saws are designed to cut through thin tiles.
 They are more precise and can cut at different angles.
-Masonry saws are heavier duty machines made to cut through thick materials like natural stone, granite and more.
-If you have a range of cutting to do, such as cutting through stone pavers, tiles and brick, a masonry saw would be a good fit.
-If you are only cutting tiles or pavers around 30mm, a tile saw would be the best choice.
+Masonry saws are heavier-duty machines made to cut through thick materials like natural stone, granite and more.
+If you have a variety of cutting to do, such as cutting through stone pavers, tiles and brick, a masonry saw would be a good fit.
+If you are only cutting tiles or pavers around 30 millimeters thick, a tile saw would be the best choice.

-- Yes, a tile saw can cut stone pavers as long as they do not exceed the maximum cutting depth of the blade, for instance a tile saw can cut around 30mm thick pavers.
+Yes, a tile saw can cut stone pavers as long as they do not exceed the maximum cutting depth of the blade.
+For instance, a tile saw can cut around 30-millimeter thick pavers.

-- It is not recommended to use a miter saw on tile because miter saws are typically outfitted with blades designed for woodcutting.
-If you use a blade designed for tile cutting, it will work, but a tile saw or masonry saws are ideal for cutting tile.
+Using a miter saw on tile is not recommended because miter saws are typically outfitted with blades designed for woodcutting.
+If you use a blade designed for tile cutting, it will work, but tile saws or masonry saws are ideal for cutting tile.